sorbet/sorbet/docs/internals.md

 - `Chalk::ODM`'s `prop` definitions are written similarly to `attr_reader`

 The core dsl pass lives in [rewriter/dsl.cc].
-Each DSL pass lives in its own file in the [rewriter/] folder.
+Each Rewriter pass lives in its own file in the [rewriter/] folder.

 In the future, we anticipate rewriting the DSL phase with a plugin architecture.
 This will allow for a wider audience of Rubyists to teach Sorbet about DSLs they've written.

-We artificially limit what code we call from DSL passes.
-Sometimes it would be convenient to call into other phases of Sorbet, but instead we've reimplemented functionality in the DSL pass.
+We artificially limit what code we call from Rewriter passes.
+Sometimes it would be convenient to call into other phases of Sorbet, but instead we've reimplemented functionality in the Rewriter pass.
 This keeps the surface area of the API we'll have to present to plugins in the future small.